Greg LewisProfessor Department of Public Management and Policy

 Ph.D., Syracuse University

 He is one of the first scholars to study lesbians and gay men as government employees.
 Early work examined how prohibitions on federal employment and security clearances for homosexuals were overcome.
-More recently, he has focused on gay-straight differences in probabilities of public and nonprofit employment and on gay-straight pay differences within the sectors.
+More recently, he has focused on gay-straight differences in probabilities of public and nonprofit employment, in satisfaction with the federal workplace, and on in pay differences.